JurgenR/aioslsk/docs/source/SOULSEEK.rst

 To accept connections from incoming peers there should be at least one listening port opened.
 However newer clients will open two ports: a non-obfuscated and an obfuscated port.

 The obfuscated port is not mandatory and is usually just the obfuscated port + 1.
 Normally any port can be picked, both ports can be made known to the server using the :ref:`SetListenPort` message.
+How obfuscation works is described in the :ref:`obfuscation` section

 When a peer connection is accepted on the obfuscated port all messaging should be obfuscated with each their own key, this only applies to peer connection though (``P``).
 Distributed (``D``) and file (``F``) connections are not obfuscated aside from the :ref:`peer-init-messages`.